msbuckley/RepData_PeerAssessment1/PA1_template.md

 aroung 9:30 then the average starts falling to zero.

 ## Imputing missing values
+In this section, I replace the missing values with imputed values.
+My strategy is to replace each NA with the mean value for that interval from all the days reported.

 ```r
 #Calculate and report the total number of missing values in the dataset